sprhawk/cronopete/README.md

 It is important to have a generous external disk for backups.
 It is strongly recommended to use a disk of, at least, twice the size of the data to store.
 SSD disks aren't recommended, because their speed gain is unnecessary for a backup, and are much more expensive than a mechanical disk.
 An external, USB3, mechanical disk with plenty of free space is an excellent choice for storing your backups.

+## INTERNALS

+Internally, Cronopete relies on RSync to do the backups.
+It also uses hard links to store the files that haven't changed from the last backup.
+This allows to have the full file tree without wasting disk space.
+Also, to avoid using too much CPU time and ensure that Cronopete doesn't interfere with the day-to-day work, the priority of the RSync process is set to the lowest possible.

+To ensure that backups are always complete and atomic, it first does a copy in a temporary folder with an easy-to-detect name.
+If the backup fails or is stopped (like when the user shuts down the computer), it can be detected and deleted the next time.
+After a successful backup, a *sync* command is executed to ensure that the whole data has been stored physically in the hard disk.
+Only then the folder is renamed to its final name, and another *sync* command is executed.

 ## BUILDING CRONOPETE

 To build Cronopete, you need to install CMake or Meson/Ninja, Vala-0.30 or later, and Gtk 3.10 or later.